Bunny Treat Bags – a free sewing pattern

 Sew adorable Bunny Treat Bags to put in your Easter Baskets this year!
 This easy project is perfect for a beginner.
 You’ll find the free pattern below that works with pre-cut charm squares or any four 5” squares of fabric.
 Filled with Easter treats, I think they are way cuter than plastic eggs.

 UPDATE: This blog post has been converted to an optional PDF that’s optimized for printing.
 Find it here.
 The Bunny Treat Bag pattern in the blog post below is totally free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
 The PDF download for $2 is totally optional.

 For each treat bag you will need four 5″ squares of fabric (cutting them into squares before hand will make them quicker to stitch up and reduce waste – I promise).

-These treat bags were made with a Happy Ever After Stacker Pack (or charm square bundle) from Riley Black.
+My treat bags were made with a charm square bundle from Riley Black.
 It included twenty one 5″ squares, and I was able to make 5 treat bags with one square left over (each treat bag requires four 5″ squares).
-My favorite place to buy charm square bundles is Fat Quarter Shop.
+My favorite place to buy charm packs is Fat Quarter Shop.

 TRACE THE TEMPLATES

-Cut the ear and bunny face shapes out of the paper along the dotted lines.
-Do NOT cut your fabric into these shapes, just trace the shapes onto the backs of two charm squares as shown, two bunny ears on one charm square and one face shape on another.
+2. Trace the shapes onto the backs of two charm squares as shown, two bunny ears on one charm square and one face shape on another.
 Make sure there is at least 1/4″ between the bunny ear shapes.
 You are going to stitch along these lines.
-Use a washable marker or heat-erasing pen (I used a Frixion heat erasing pen).
+If you don’t have a fabric pen on hand, you can use a pencil, washable marker or heat-erasing pen (I used a Frixion heat erasing pen).